She hadn’t expected to like him.

 “And that you may actually have a point,” she said.

 He blinked slowly in the candlelight.
-“I think that may be the kindest thing I’ve ever heard.”
+“I think that may be the greatest compliment I’ve ever received.”

 She was now hyper-aware of his mocking half-smile.